a-shestakov/a-shestakov.github.io/index.md

 --------------

 Then I went to work for a company that provided table linens for events.
-I fell in love with them because they were perfectionists and didn't allow the tiniest detail to go unnoticed.
+I fell in love with them because they were perfectionists and didn't allow the tiniest detail to go unnoticed, which is a rare occurence in my country.
 I've built an **Adobe Flash** app to showcase their products:

 ![alt text](studio-screen.png  "Logo Title Text 1")